The 10 most destructive tsunamis in history

 Because little historical data exist on the size of tsunami waves, how many occur in one event, or how far they advance on shore, scientists rank them according to how much damage they wreak.
 However, assessing just how much damage a single tsunami event causes may take many months to years; and it may be some time before the Japan earthquake and tsunami can be truly rated on a historical scale.

-10 worst tsunamis of all time:
+10 worst tsunamis in history

 1. Sumatra, Indonesia – 26 December 2004